From Dark Corner to DOT-COM:

 and cast an impulsive vote based on a whim.
 An untrue rumor spread maliciously

-thousands to cast impetuous votes.
-People point and click quickly, voting only
+to cast impetuous votes.
+People point and click quickly, voting only on one

-on one candidate or issue on a ballot--but "wasting" the rest of the
+candidate or issue on a ballot--but "wasting" the rest of the ballot.

-ballot.
-Instead of television evangelists encouraging voters to lay their
+Instead of television evangelists encouraging voters to lay their hands on the

-hands on the television and call in their credit card contributions, the image
+television and call in their credit card contributions, the image is of a

-is of a persuasive candidate encouraging voters to "Vote For Me Now"
+persuasive candidate encouraging voters to "Vote For Me Now" to clean

 While malicious rumors and negative ads are not new, the

-voting immediately on the Internet is new.
-Imagine parties or candidates
+immediately on the Internet is new.
+Imagine parties or candidates hosting

-hosting televised and online "vote-athons" during an election period
+televised and online "vote-athons" during an election period to

-to convince people to vote immediately during the on-air show.
-The Internet
+convince people to vote immediately during the on-air show.
+The Internet vastly

-vastly compresses the time span between the cause and the effect.
-The time
+compresses the time span between the cause and the effect.
+The time between

-between stimulus and response shrinks from weeks and days to minutes and
+stimulus and response shrinks from weeks and days to minutes and seconds.
+The

-seconds.
-The potentially destabilizing impact of this dramatic time shrinkage
+potentially destabilizing impact of this dramatic time shrinkage on the

-on the electoral process is a cause of significant concern in the election,
+electoral process is a cause of significant concern in the election, political,

 As sad as it is to say, some campaigns base their